-NSAT will develop analytical models and interact with the regional strategy committees and workgroups to explore alternative management strategies (alternatives) for each region, based on application and utility of the models.
-To complete these analyses, the WFEC, CSSC, and RSCs will engage with the NSAT to:
+In Phase III, the NSAT will develop analytical models and interact with the regional strategy committees and workgroups to explore management options for each region, based on applications of the models.
+The CSSC and the WFEC will provide guidance and oversight throughout the phase III process.
+The NSAT will communicate regular progress reports to the WFEC and the CSSC.